AN HONORS DISTINCTION PROGRAM

 - Checklist for scholars enrolled in the 2020–2021 academic year (PDF)

 Students are required to track their participation in program activities by completing a program evaluation survey for each activity.
-Students can access the survey online.

 Students who are selected into the CUP AHEC Scholars Program and meet all of the participation requirements, receive the following benefits: